 As far as email marketing goes, ActiveCampaign provides everything you need to get up and running with professional marketing campaigns and timely transactional emails.
 Its interface is intuitive and requires no specific training.

 Compared to some of the other HubSpot alternatives on this list, ActiveCampaign is one of the more affordable options.
 For $15/month, the Lite plan includes email marketing, automation, and basic sales features for 500 contacts.
-The Plus plan gives you access to SMS marketing, advanced automation, and the full CRM for $70/month for 500 contacts.
+The Plus plan gives you access to SMS marketing, advanced automation, and the CRM starts from $23/month for 1 user.

-Transactional emails must be purchased separately, starting at $10/month for 10,000 emails.
+Transactional emails must be purchased separately, starting at $15/month for 10,000 emails.

 Marketo is one of the most comparable HubSpot competitors, both in terms of features and pricing.